 Publicly-funded secondary schools are eligible to apply for the “AI for Science Education” Funding Programme is supported by the Quality Education Fund (QEF).
 Successful school applicants will receive a one-off funding of $100,000.
 Schools may use the funding to enrol science teachers in relevant short courses (including seminars and workshops) to address their subject development and teachers’ training needs.
 Additionally, schools may collaborate with tertiary institutions or related professional bodies to implement support programme(s) related to AI-assisted teaching, develop relevant learning and teaching resources and promote innovative pedagogical approaches.
 For details, please refer to the Education Bureau Circular Memorandum No. 227/2024 (https://www.edb.gov.hk/attachment/en/curriculum-development/kla/science-edu/ai-for-sci/EDBCM24227_EN.pdf).

-Target: Science Teacher of Junior Secondary School Teacher in Hong Kong
+30 Science Teachers of Junior Secondary School in Hong Kong

 Mode: Face-to-face